 As great as this condensed process is, it has its gaps.
 One of which is the overlooking of certain essential details, like the next of kin.
-These details may not be requested for when opening an account.
-However they can be filled later on most fintech platforms.
+These details may not be requested when opening an account.
+However, they can be filled later on most fintech platforms.

 Sadly, many customers never go back to their profiles to update this information.
 The reason varies and we can only speculate.
 It may be because customers do not understand the importance of next of kin information.
 On another thought, it may even be because they forget and are never prompted to make an update.
 Whatever the reasons may be, this gap is something we are deeply worried about and hope to bridge.